"When something bad happens you have three choices. You can let it define you, let it destroy you, or you can let it strengthen you." - Daystar

 Having survived the impact of complex trauma(s) myself many years ago, I became aware of my own reactions to situations, thoughts, feelings and behaviours.... and despite an academic journey, will always maintain that life experiences taught me far more than years of psycho-social study.
 Nevertheless, I graduated with a BSc. (double) Honours Degree in 2006 and soon afterwards, completed additional counselling training while working as a Personal Coach in an alternative educational provision for troubled young people.... and it was around this time when I first started teaching - working alongside young people considered too challenging for mainstream education.

 Over the years, I worked extensively with emotional difficulties and psychological trauma.... including anger management, anxiety, conflict resolution and recovery from narcissistic and domestic abuse.
 I also undertook formal teacher training.... going on to provide Internal Quality Assurance for the North Essex Centre for Counselling and Psychotherapy some years later.
 I eventually began private practice, following a move into teaching and assessing accredited qualifications in Counselling Skills for ACL, Essex.
+I am also an Independent Clinician for Care (Education) and Treatment Reviews in liaison with NHS England and Essex County Council.

 The N E Essex Psychologies (N.E.E.P.)
 Training Centre was founded by myself in 2015 and I have continued teaching, alongside running a private practice ever since.
 Some of my students have progressed onto degree courses after successfully completing the NCFE Cache Level 3 Diploma course, while others have used their qualification to progress within the workplace.
 Some have enrolled after being out of education for some time and others have enrolled purely because they find the subject matter interesting and relevant.
 There is no one-size-fits-all and everyone is welcome to apply.